woocommerce/woocommerce/plugins/woocommerce/tests/performance/README.md

 To do this a sleep step is included between each request ``sleep(randomIntBetween(`${think_time_min}`, `${think_time_max}`))``.
 The amount of think time can be controlled from `config.js`.

 >**_Note: It’s important to note to be very careful when adding load to a scenario.
-By accident a dangerous amount of load could be ran aginst the test environment that could effectively be like a denial-of-service attack on the test environment.
+By accident a dangerous amount of load could be ran against the test environment that could effectively be like a denial-of-service attack on the test environment.
 Also important to consider any other consequences of running large load such as triggering of emails._**

 To execute a test scenario (for example `tests/simple-all-requests.js`).